youldash/iOS/Day 2/README.md

 * Confirm by clicking Next and make sure "Targets" is checked for the executable.
 This step will add both header file `GRArray.h` and the implementation file `GRArray.m` to your project.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.5.png" width="100%" /></div>

 * Type the code snippet listed below into `GRArray.h`.
-This class represents the building block for iOS creating custom array containers as part of a "future" Scene Graph iOS project:
+This class represents the building block for creating custom array containers as part of a "future" Scene Graph iOS project:

 ``` Objective-C
 @import Foundation;